How to Get More Rewards With Credit Cards Deals and Flights

 The card also offers 2x miles on all purchases, plus you can earn 5% miles back each time you redeem a reward.
 Not only can you redeem your reward points for travel expenses like airfare, hotels, and car rentals, you can use your points to pay for Airbnb costs.

 With this card, you don’t have to worry about foreign transaction fees when purchasing items in another country.
 As a bonus, you’ll receive complimentary access to your FICO credit scores.
-The downside is that this credit card has an $89 annual fee, which is waived the first year.
-The interest rate is between 16.24% to 20.24%.
+The downside is that this credit card has an annual fee, which is waived the first year.

-Apply for the Chase Sapphire Preferred® Card and you'll have several opportunities to earn reward points that can be used to pay for hotels.
-You can earn 50,000 bonus points after spending $4,000 on purchases in the first three months, which is about the equivalent of $625 in travel rewards (when booked through Chase Ultimate Rewards).
+Apply for the Chase Sapphire Preferred® Card, and you'll have several opportunities to earn reward points that can be used to pay for hotels.

 Since you can earn 2x points on travel, it’s also the ideal credit card to use when booking hotel reservations and vacation rentals.

 Use the card for everyday spending and earn one point per every $1 on purchases.
-This credit card requires excellent credit and the standard APR ranges from 16.24 to 23.24%.
-There's a $95 annual fee, which is waived the first year.
+This credit card requires excellent credit.
+There's an annual fee, which is waived the first year.

 You can earn unlimited 1.5 miles for every $1, and points are redeemable for hotels, flights, vacation packages, cruises, rental cars and even baggage fees.
-They can even be redeemed as cash back at a value of 1 cent per mile.
+They can even be redeemed for cash back at a value of 1 cent per mile.

 Because there's no foreign transaction fee, this card is a practical choice when traveling abroad.
 There's no annual fee.

 4. Marriott Rewards® Premier Credit Card